Event 23 Aug. 2023

 Section 48(a)(15)(C) defines specified clean hydrogen production facility as any “qualified clean hydrogen production facility” (as defined in Section 45(V)(c)(3)) (i) which is placed in service after 12/31/22; (ii) with respect to which (A) no credit has been allowed under Section 45V or 45Q, and (B) the taxpayer makes an irrevocable election to have the energy ITC apply, and (iii) for which an unrelated third party has verified that the lifecycle greenhouse gas emissions rate for each kg of hydrogen produced at such facility does not exceed 4kg of CO2e.

 In conclusion, Section 48(a)(15)(B) provides that no credit shall be allowed under Section 45Q or Section 45V for any taxable year with respect to any specified clean hydrogen production facility (as defined above), i.e. taxpayers cannot stack the carbon capture tax credit or the qualified clean hydrogen PTC on top of the energy ITC.

-The amount of the credit (i) differs depending on whether the captured carbon oxide is disposed of in secure geological storage or used for another purpose, including as a tertiary injectant in an enhanced oil recovery (“EOR”) project and (ii) is increased using linear interpolation up to a specified amount ($50 per metric ton in the case of sequestered carbon oxide and $35 in the case of carbon oxide used for other purposes) for years beginning before 2027.
+The amount of the credit (i) differs depending on whether the captured carbon dioxide is disposed of in secure geological storage or used for another purpose, including as a tertiary injectant in an enhanced oil recovery (“EOR”) project and (ii) is increased using linear interpolation up to a specified amount ($50 per metric ton in the case of sequestered carbon dioxide and $35 in the case of carbon dioxide used for other purposes) for years beginning before 2027.
 For subsequent years, this maximum amount is inflation-adjusted.